NishiVyas25/Virtual-Voting-System/README.md

 "# Virtual-Voting-System"

-#### The Virtual Voting System using Ethereum Blockchain is a secure and transparent solution for conducting elections.
-Leveraging Ethereum's blockchain technology, this system ensures tamper-proof voting records, enabling users to cast their votes remotely while maintaining anonymity and preventing fraud.
-Explore this innovative project for trustworthy and decentralized voting processes.
+#### The Virtual Voting System using Ethereum Blockchain offers a secure and transparent solution for conducting elections.
+By leveraging Ethereum's blockchain technology, it ensures tamper-proof voting records, allowing users to cast their votes remotely while maintaining anonymity and preventing fraud.
+Discover this innovative project for a trustworthy and decentralized voting process.

 ## Features
 - Implements JWT for secure voter authentication and authorization.